kelseyhightower/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 # Generating Kubernetes Configuration Files for Authentication

-In this lab you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.
+In this chapter, you will generate [Kubernetes configuration files](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/), also known as kubeconfigs, which enable Kubernetes clients to locate and authenticate to the Kubernetes API Servers.

 ## Client Authentication Configs

 In this section you will generate kubeconfig files for the `controller manager`, `kubelet`, `kube-proxy`, and `scheduler` clients and the `admin` user.

-### Kubernetes Public IP Address
+### Kubernetes IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+To support high availability the IP address assigned to the load balancer fronting the Kubernetes API Servers will be used.

-Retrieve the `kubernetes-the-hard-way` static IP address:
+Set a variable named `KUBERNETES_LB_ADDRESS`:

 ```
-KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-  --region $(gcloud config get-value compute/region) \
-  --format 'value(address)')
+$ KUBERNETES_LB_ADDRESS=10.240.0.10
 ```

 ### The kubelet Kubernetes Configuration File